BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Protectors of the White Tree** `PASSIVE`

-If within 6" of a friendly Gondor General, this model gains [Dominant] (2).
+If this model is within 6" of a friendly Gondor General, it is treated as having the [Dominant] (2) special rule.

 </div>